zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-304_840.md

     - Tangible actions will ensue if both feasibility and self-assumed win-win scenario is present
     - Gradual encroachment is normal among animals, without attempts of encroachment, there would be no clear sense of boundry, which is not very good for future cooperation contrary to normal human beings' believes.
   - VERDICT One has to take a leap of faith, RISKING LOSING one or more nodes of NETWORK RESOURCE, encroach and then take a step back if boundry is met, to avoid the same.
 BUT, here is a BIG BUT, you need to keep track of others' boundries, especially business partners, spouse, descendents etc. for evolutive relationship management.
 For network nodes with malicious intent, the nature of management strategy will be drastically different
+  - You need to work well with ENFJ, ESFP, ESFJ, you need them to grow your business

 # 闭环痛苦-收益收割器